What is CCM?

 What if I have a patient in one of the above situations, such as a Transitional Care Management period?

-You can't bill CCM services during the 30-day TCM period, but our service capabilities can help you meet the TCM requirements, including the 30-day care coordination required period.
+You can't bill Chornic Care Management services during the 30-day TCM period, but our service capabilities can help you meet the TCM requirements, including the 30-day care coordination required period.

 What are the required elements for billing CPT 99490?

 "Chronic care management services, at least 20 minutes of clinical staff time directed by a physician or other qualified healthcare professional, per calendar month, with the following required elements: multiple (two or more) chronic conditions expected to last at least 12 months, or until the death of the patient; chronic conditions place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline; comprehensive care plan established, implemented, revised, or monitored."
-(Source: CMS, current as of 1/5/17)
+(Source: The Centers for Medicare & Medicaid Services, current as of 1/5/17)

 What insurance plans will pay CPT 99490?